jasminebahremand/yelp_checkins_analysis/README.md

 ### Customer Traffic Varies More by Region Than by Hours
 ![Region Comparison](plots/region_comparison.png)

+Western region businesses consistently outperform East and Midwest — regional differences the model explains far better than operating hours alone.

 ### Longer Operating Hours Do Not Strongly Increase Customer Traffic
 ![Hours vs Check-Ins](plots/hours_vs_checkins.png)

+The relationship between hours and check-ins is positive but weak — the trend line is nearly flat, which motivated controlling for business type and region in subsequent models.

 ### Check-In Volume Is Highly Skewed — Why Negative Binomial Over OLS
 ![Check-Ins Distribution](plots/checkins_distribution.png)